List of schools in Chennai: Administrative categories

-Chennai schools fall into two administrative categories - government schools called as corporation schools, and privately run schools.
-Private schools fall under the following categories: schools with central board syllabus, schools with state board syllabus, schools with matriculation syllabus, schools with Anglo Indian syllabus and schools with Oriental syllabus.
-In private managed state board syllabus schools there are two categories: self-financing and government aided schools.
-In some government aided schools a few sections may also be self-financing.
-From the academic year of 2011, the Government of Tamil Nadu has brought in "Samachiyar Kalvi" syllabus to replace Anglo Indian, state, Oriental and matriculation modes of education.
+Chennai schools fall into two administrative categories - government schools called corporation schools, and privately run schools.
+Private schools fall under the following categories: schools with central board syllabus, schools with state board syllabus, schools with matriculation syllabus, schools with Anglo-Indian syllabus and schools with Oriental syllabus.
+In privately managed state board syllabus schools there are two categories: self-financing and government-aided schools.
+In some government-aided schools a few sections may also be self-financing.
+From the academic year of 2011, the Government of Tamil Nadu has brought in the "Samachiyar Kalvi" syllabus to replace Anglo-Indian, state, Oriental and matriculation modes of education.
 Now only the following syllabi are available in Tamil Nadu: Samachyar Kalvi, CBSE, ICSE and IGCSE.

 Medium of instruction

-Most private schools are English medium (medium of instruction is English) while the government run schools are primarily Tamil medium.
+Most private schools are English medium (medium of instruction is English) while the government-run schools are primarily Tamil medium.
 The schools run by the central government have a dual medium of instruction - English and Hindi.